LucasDelfino92/morrowindsharp/mw++.md

 - In the **Mods** tab, you will see a list with all your plugins, both active and inactive.
 Plugins that do not need to have their masters synchronized have a green box next to them.
 Those that do need to have their masters synchronized will have a box of a different color.
 - Click on the faulty plugin, and a panel to the right will display the plugin's masters.
 Right click on either of them, and an **Update Masters** window will appear.
 Click **Yes**.
 - Once the window has closed, click on the **Save** button further below the same panel.
+- Repeat this process for each of the faulty plugins.

 ## Conflict resolution